 The County enrollment takes effect on September 1.
 The City plans enrollment on January 1, 2013.

 From the Star-Ledger

-ongoing for the Camden County Units, County Library Support Staff and Supervisory Units, the Camden County Prosecutor's Office Clerical Staff Unit, the Health Services Center Regular and Crafts Units, and the Pine Hill Unit.
+ongoing for the Camden County Large, Blue Collar, Crafts and Supervisory Units, the Camden County Mosquito Commission Unit, the County Library Support Staff and Supervisory Units, the Camden County Prosecutor's Office Clerical Staff Unit, the Health Services Center Regular Unit, the City of Camden Crossing Guard Unit, Gloucester Township Administrative Staff, Public Works and Supervisory Units, and the Pine Hill Unit.

 by Karl R. Walko

 Council #10 President

 Dear Union Brothers and Sisters:

 Labor Day, the first Monday in September, is a creation of the labor movement and is dedicated to the social and economic achievements of American workers.
 It establishes a yearly national acknowledgment of the contributions workers have made to the strength, prosperity, and well-being of our country.
 Through sweat, sacrifice and innovation, workers built this country and make it run every day.